microsoft/aitour-building-copilots-with-copilot-studio/lab/lab-dev/02-Publishing-Your-Agent.md

     ![AgentChannels.png](./images/instructions273634/step18.png)

-1. Under the list of channels, select **Microsoft Teams**
+1. Under the list of channels, select **Microsoft Teams + Microsoft 365**

     ![AgentChannelsTeams.png](./images/instructions273634/step19.png)

-1. In the panel that opens on the right-hand side, select **Turn on Teams**
+1. In the panel that opens on the right-hand side, select **Add channel**

     ![step20.png](./images/instructions273634/step20.png)

-1. After Teams is turned on, you’ll get a message letting you know the channel was added.
-Select **Open agent** to add your new agent to Teams
+1. After the channel is added, you’ll get a message letting you know the channel was added.
+Select **See agent in Teams** to see your new agent in Teams

     ![AgentOpen.png](./images/instructions273634/step21.png).